intel/nauta/docs/user-guide/actions/template_packs.md

 </tbody>
 </table>

-In general, the single node packs are configured to take roughly half of the available resources on a single node (so that the user can "fit" two experiments on a single node), while multi node packs utilize the entire resources on each node that participates in the multi-node configuration.
+In general, the single node packs are configured to take roughly half of the available resources on a single node (so that the user can _fit_ two experiments on a single node), while multi node packs utilize the entire resources on each node that participates in the multi-node configuration.

 While these defaults are intended to guarantee the best possible experience when training on Nauta, it is possible to adjust the compute